Tips to lower your auto insurance premium

 2. Adjust the coverage for older vehicles

 If your vehicle is more than ten years old, its value is considerably reduced.
 You could consider removing the collision and rollover coverage (Chapter B) and just keeping the mandatory civil liability insurance (Chapter A in the policy) and the chapter that covers things like theft, vandalism and glass breakage (Chapter B3).
-Feel free to ask your property and casualty insurance agent for advice tailored to your situation.
+Feel free to ask your property and casualty licensed insurance advisor for advice tailored to your situation.

 3. Install an anti-theft system